lkobierski/qa-engineering/04-test-automation/README.md

 Each automation project contains its own README with setup instructions, test scope and execution commands.

-Generated dependencies and test artifacts such as `node_modules/`, reports, videos and screenshots should not be committed to the repository.

 This section is focused on practical QA automation skills rather than advanced framework engineering.